Connect with us

-2023 brings a bumper crop of 7 long weekends.
-This is great news for those who want to maximise their annual leave and even better news for travel bugs who are finally free to globetrot after 2 years of travel restrictions.
+2025 brings a bumper crop of 10 long weekends – great news for those looking to maximise their annual leave and even better for travel enthusiasts eager to check off more destinations on their list.

 However, long weekends aren’t just for adults, but also for children too.
-Children actually enjoy more holidays (and long weekends) than adults.
+In fact, children actually enjoy more holidays (and long weekends) than adults.
 If you are a parent, consider planning your annual leave to coincide with these children-only long weekends (and avoid the crowded public holiday long weekends).

 Children’s Long Weekends – Youth Day, Teachers’ Day, Children’s Day